Widow’s Son in Nain

 • [1] For abbreviations and bibliographical references, see “Introduction to ‘The Life of Yeshua: A Suggested Reconstruction.’

-• [2] Our thanks to Georgia Clifton for noting an error in the reconstruction document, which allowed us to correct it—DNB and JNT.
+• [2] Our thanks to Georgia Clifton for noting an error in an earlier version of the reconstruction document, which allowed us to correct it—DNB and JNT.

 • [3] This translation is a dynamic rendition of our reconstruction of the conjectured Hebrew source that stands behind the Greek of the Synoptic Gospels.
 It is not a translation of the Greek text of a canonical source.